How to Dry Wall Cavities & Cabinets After Water Damage October 10, 2017 – Posted in: Blog, Industrial

 Drywall, in particular, absorbs water.
 The framing materials inside the wall can also allow water to travel up from the floor, saturating the wall well above the water line.

 Wet drywall usually cannot be salvaged and needs to be replaced.
-Removing the drywall and exposing the wall cavity to airflow can help the other materials dry.
+Removing the drywall and exposing the wall cavity to airflow can the other materials dry.

 Depending on the type of wall you are dealing with and the construction techniques and materials employed, you may need a variety of different tools to dry the wall cavity.